abhayPS11/my-data/content/learning-paths/servers-and-cloud-computing/tensorflow/background.md

 ---
-title: Getting started with Puppet on Google Axion C4A (Arm Neoverse-V2)
+title: Getting started with TensorFlow on Google Axion C4A (Arm Neoverse-V2)

 weight: 2